- The site platform

 I originally used the Ghostwriter theme, slightly optimized and tweaked to serve my needs.
 I changed it so much over time that it’s now unrecognizable, but it was a great way to start.

 I use Netlify.
 I used to run on Firebase Hosting, but I moved to Netlify during an outage of Firebase and I never looked back - it’s made exclusively for static sites, and it’s really awesome.
 I wrote a blog post about Netlify, check it out.
 I also wrote a post where I describe how I automatically deploy my posts and schedule them.

-I write the posts using Markdown, which make it a great format because it’s very portable - I could move to Gatsby, Vuepress or any other static site generator in a minute if I want, since using Markdown there’s no lock-in, but I’m very happy with Hugo now.
+I write the posts using Markdown, which make it a great format because it’s very portable - I could move to any other static site generator in a minute if I want, since using Markdown there’s no lock-in, but I’m very happy with Hugo.

 My workflow for posting an article

 When I write a blog post, I set the published date in the future.

 I have a bad memory, so I write down everything.
 I have a list of scheduled posts in the Apple Notes app and I try to keep more than two weeks of content in front of me, so I don’t have anxiety about not knowing what I am going to publish or write about.
 This is key: there is nothing that can get in the way of daily publishing.

 I push all my content to a private GitHub repository, which is synchronized to Netlify thanks to their Git integration.

 Every time I push to GitHub, Netlify deploys an updated copy of the site.